ucsb-cs16/f22/backup_labs/lab03.md

 At any time, you can type the `git status` command and it will help you determine which files, if any, are out of date in your repo.
 For each out of date file, the sequence `git add filename.cpp`, then `git commit -m "message goes here"` then `git push origin main` should get the changes published to your GitHub repo.

-You can visit your repo at any time by logging in to GitHub, and visiting <https://github.com/ucsb-cs16-f21>, where you should see it in the list of repos to which you have access.
+You can visit your repo at any time by logging in to GitHub, and visiting <{{site.github-org-url}}>, where you should see it in the list of repos to which you have access.
 If you don't see it there, ask the staff for assistance.

 ## Step 7: Submit your code on gradescope